khanh-devos/TO-DO-LIST/README.md

 # 📖 [Awesome Books] <a name="about-project"></a>

-**Awesome books** is a simple website that displays a list of books and allows you to add and remove books from that list.
+**To do List** is a simple website that displays a list of tasks(to do) and allows you to add and remove in several ways.
+This project is implemented with webpack

 ## 🛠 Built With <a name="built-with"></a>